Marketing for Law Firms in 2020

 - Criminal Defense

-When you focus on a lot of diverse practice areas you’re going to dilute your overall efforts.
+When you focus on too many things you dilute your efforts and minimize the impact of each initiative.
 At the end of the day, it comes down to simple math.
-Would you rather focus on 10 areas and sign no cases or focus on one area and sign 100 cases in a year?
+Would you rather focus on 10 areas and sign no cases or focus on one area and sign 100 cases?

-It should be a no-brainer.
-This is not to say that you cannot focus on multiple practice areas, but rather you shouldn’t dilute your efforts too much.
+This is not to say that you cannot focus on multiple practice areas, but you shouldn’t dilute your efforts too much.
+You just need to focus on the areas that are going to be best for meeting your unique business goals.

-My company, Juris Digital, for example, has had a lot of success with websites totally focused on a single niche in a geographic area.
-We call this a hyper-focus website and when done properly it can drive great results quickly.
+We have had the most success with the client websites that focus on a single practice area in a single geographic area.
+We call this a “hyper-focused website,” and when done properly, it can drive impressive results quickly.

 - Don’t be afraid to promote yourself

-One mistake I see too often is attorneys who want all of the business in the world but don’t want to be known.
-It’s a bit of an oxymoron, but it needs to be said.
-It’s normal to have “imposter syndrome”, but don’t be afraid to market yourself.
-In a law firm, your firm’s brand is only as good as the attorneys representing that brand.
+One mistake I see too often is attorneys who want all the business in the world but don’t want to be known.
+Quite the paradox.
+It’s normal to have “imposter syndrome,” but don’t be afraid to market yourself.
+In a law firm, your brand is only as strong as the individual attorneys of which it’s comprised.
 Also, attorneys are their own brand and they should be able to bring in business through their own success.

-As someone who works a lot with personal injury lawyers, I have a lot of pride when my clients rank for keywords like “Car Accident Lawyer”.
-It’s a cool keyword that cost’s a lot of money, so it makes me feel good.
+As someone who works a lot with personal injury lawyers, I have a lot of pride when my clients rank for keywords like “Car Accident Lawyer.”
+It captures the attention of people ready to hire an attorney and would cost a lot of money if my client were to have to bid on that term, so ranking organically for it makes me feel good.

 Someone was in an accident and is looking for tips to negotiate their own settlement.
 The insurance company starts to low ball them.